totara/totara-docker-dev/README.md

 ## A Docker setup for local Totara LMS development

-This project aims to provide a easy way to start developing for Totara by providing a Docker setup.
+This project aims to provide an easy way to start developing for Totara by providing a Docker setup.

 This setup was created and tested on a MAC.
 It should work on Windows and Linux as well but it still needs to be tested.